DeepQuantum: A PyTorch-based Software Platform for Quantum Machine Learning and Photonic Quantum Computing: Benchmarks

-DeepQuantum implements a batch-processing scheme for computing Hafnian, Torontonian, and permanent functions.
-Batch processing enables simultaneous evaluation of multiple quantum circuit instances, significantly improving throughput and resource utilization on GPU and multi-core systems.
-This approach is particularly advantageous in AI-driven tasks, such as training variational photonic circuits or running large-scale parameter scans, where the ability to process many inputs in parallel can compensate for individual computational overhead.
+DeepQuantum implements a batch-processing scheme to compute these functions.
+This approach enables the simultaneous evaluation of multiple circuit instances, significantly improving throughput and resource utilization on GPUs and multi-core systems.
+This is particularly advantageous for AI-driven tasks, such as training variational photonic circuits or running large-scale parameter scans, where parallel processing effectively amortizes the individual computational overhead.

-It should be noted, however, that our current implementation does not include low-level, architecture-specific optimizations for these matrix functions.
-As a result, in single-instance computations, DeepQuantum may be slower than specialized libraries such as Strawberry Fields or Piquasso, which use highly optimized numerical backends.
+It is worth noting that our current implementation does not incorporate low-level, architecture-specific optimizations for these matrix functions.
+Consequently, in single-instance computations, DeepQuantum may trail behind specialized libraries such as Strawberry Fields (via The Walrus) or Piquasso, which rely on highly optimized numerical backends.
+However, DeepQuantum's true strength lies in scenarios prioritizing high throughput.

-Benchmark tests were conducted to compare the computational efficiency of Hafnian, Torontonian, and permanent calculations among different quantum computing platforms, including DeepQuantum, Strawberry Fields, and Piquasso.
-The tests were performed using various matrix sizes and batch sizes, aiming to explore how different systems perform under varying conditions of scale and batch processing.

-Fig.~\ref{fig:benchmark_haf_tor_per}(a) presents the outcomes of benchmarking the Hafnian calculation methods of DeepQuantum, Strawberry Fields, and Piquasso.
-Both Piquasso and Strawberry Fields utilize The Walrus interface to achieve highly efficient Hafnian calculations.
-Conversely, due to the absence of batch processing capabilities in other platforms, DeepQuantum demonstrates competitive performance in small-scale systems, especially with substantial batch sizes.
-This underscores DeepQuantum's proficiency in managing large batch sizes within smaller quantum systems, illustrating that batch processing can improve performance even when the system scaling is not extensive.

-As shown in Fig.~\ref{fig:benchmark_haf_tor_per}(b), DeepQuantum (GPU) shows a significant performance boost, outperforming Strawberry Fields and Piquasso under the conditions of large batch sizes and large matrix sizes.
-This improvement demonstrates the efficiency of Torontonian computations, particularly when the system scale increases.
+Fig.~\ref{fig:benchmark_haf_tor_per} presents the benchmarking outcomes across different matrix and batch sizes.
+As shown in panels (a) and (b), DeepQuantum demonstrates highly competitive performance for Hafnian and Torontonian computations, particularly when handling large batch sizes where other frameworks lack native batch-processing support.
+Notably, DeepQuantum (GPU) achieves a significant performance boost, outperforming Strawberry Fields and Piquasso as both batch size and matrix size increase.